schmoelder/diss/doc/03_methods_software_design/02_object_oriented_programming.md

 (uml)=
 ## UML class diagrams

-Object-oriented designs are commonly visualized using *Unified Modeling Language* (UML) class diagrams {cite}`Rumbaugh2010`.
-These diagrams provide a standardized notation for depicting classes, their attributes and methods, and the relationships between them, making the structure of a system immediately legible.
+Object-oriented designs are commonly visualized using *Unified Modeling Language* (UML) class diagrams, which provide a standardized notation for classes, their attributes and methods, and the relationships between them {cite}`Rumbaugh2010`.
-{numref}`uml_unit_operation_oop` shows the UML class diagram for the `UnitOperationBase` and `CSTR` classes introduced above.
+{numref}`uml_unit_operation_oop` shows the diagram for the example above.
-The abstract base class appears at the top with its interface, with abstract elements typically indicated in UML (e.g. via «abstract»).
-`CSTR` is shown below, connected by a generalization (inheritance) relationship.
-Attributes are listed alongside their types, directly reflecting the type annotations in the class definitions; visibility may optionally be indicated using UML conventions (e.g. `+` for public, `-` for private), although this distinction is less strict in Python.
+Attributes are listed with their types, reflecting the type annotations in the code; visibility may optionally be indicated using UML conventions (e.g. `+` for public, `-` for private), though this distinction is less strict in Python.
-More complex diagrams may additionally include associations, aggregations, or compositions to represent interactions between objects; these are omitted here for clarity.
+More complex diagrams additionally include associations, aggregations, or compositions, which are omitted here for clarity.
+This pattern of abstract base classes and concrete subclasses recurs throughout CADET-Process, and UML diagrams are used in {numref}`implementation` to document its architecture.

 ```{figure} ./figures/uml_unit_operation.png
 :name: uml_unit_operation_oop